CopernicaMarketingSoftware/AMQP-CPP/README.md

 bytes are sent over the network, and some additional resources in both the client application and the RabbitMQ server are used (although this is all very limited).

-If you can, make use of this feature.
-For example, if you have an important AMQP connection that you use for consuming messages, and at the same time you want to send another instruction to RabbitMQ (like declaring a temporary queue), you can set up a new channel to send this 'declare' instruction.
+If possible, it is best to make use of this feature.
+For example, if you have an important AMQP connection that you use for consuming messages, and at the same time you want to send another instruction to RabbitMQ (like declaring a temporary queue), it is best to set up a new channel for this 'declare' instruction.
 If the declare fails, it will not stop the consumer, because it was sent over a different channel.

-The AMQP-CPP library allows you to create channels on the stack, because it is not a problem if a channel object gets destructed before the instruction was received by the RabbitMQ server:
+The AMQP-CPP library allows you to create channels on the stack.
+It is not a problem if a channel object gets destructed before the instruction was received by the RabbitMQ server: